 - Channels: 2.1

-That was our roundup of the best budget computer speakers in 2022.
-Have you recently bought some budget computer speakers?
+That was our roundup of the best wireless sound systems in 2022.
+Have you recently bought a wireless sound system?
 What sold you on it and what has your experience been with it so far?
 Let us know down below.